Nadin2611/camper-rentals/README.md

 <a name="features"></a>

-1. **Browse Available Campers** Explore a diverse range of campers available for rent in Ukraine.
-Each listing provides detailed information including photos, amenities, and rental specifications.
+1. **View available campers**<br> Get acquainted with the variety of campers that can be rented from us throughout Ukraine.
+Each ad contains detailed information including photos, camper specifications, amenities and rental terms.<br><br>

-2. **Favorite Functionality** Add campers to your favorites list for easy access and comparison.
-Manage favorite campers conveniently from your profile.
+2. **Favorite offers**<br> Add campers to the list of favorites so as not to lose options that are interesting to you.
+Conveniently manage your favorite campers from your profile.<br><br>

-3. **Advanced Filtering** Utilize advanced filtering options to find the perfect camper.
-Filters include equipment (e.g., kitchen facilities, sleeping capacity), location, and type of van (e.g., fully integrated, camper van, alcove).
+3. **Search**<br> Use the advanced search filter options to find the perfect camper just for you.
+Filters include rental location, equipment (kitchen, bed, shower/WC, air conditioner, TV, cd, etc.) and type of camper (van, fully integrated or alcove).

 ## How to Use